jorgegarcia/tinytasks/README.md

 The library has two classes:

-* <b>TinyTask</b> is the minimal unit that represents an asynchronous task.
+* `TinyTask` is the minimal unit that represents an asynchronous task.
 It doesn't know much of threads, as it only holds the state and the `Run()` function for the thread, as well as a lambda that is configurable.
-* <b>TinyTasksPool</b> is a thread pool that can handle and manage asynchronous tasks.
+* `TinyTasksPool` is a thread pool that can handle and manage asynchronous tasks.
 It holds a finite number of worker threads, and it can queue tasks when the number of tasks is above the number of available threads.
 So for instance, if the pool has 8 threads and all are busy, if a new task is created it will be added to the waiting queue.

 The tests and the examples are self-explanatory for how to use the API, but the minimal steps for using it are described below.